Frequently Asked Questions

 YES, provided that the parent you are living with is the one completing the FAFSA (your custodial parent).
 If your parent is married to your step-parent at the time you complete the FAFSA, both your parent and step-parent must report their income and assets, even if they weren't married the previous year (i.e. filed separate tax returns).

-WHY SHOULD I GET A FEDERAL PIN AND APPLY ONLINE?
+WHY SHOULD I CREATE AN FSA ID AND APPLY ONLINE?

-You can apply for financial aid - Free Application for Federal Student Aid (FAFSA) completely online by using an electronic signature with your PIN.
+You can apply for financial aid - Free Application for Federal Student Aid (FAFSA) completely online by using an FSA ID (username and password).
 The online application assists you in filling out the information correctly and helps minimize mistakes.
-It also allows you to access your application to make updates to your FAFSA online using your PIN.
+It also allows you to access your application to make updates to your FAFSA online using your FSA ID.

 WHEN WILL MY FINANCIAL AID AWARD BE READY?